1988 Gilgit massacre: Conflict

 The first major anti-Shia riots in Gilgit District broke out in May 1988, stemming from a Shia–Sunni dispute over the sighting of the moon, which marks the end of the Islamic holy month of Ramadan and the beginning of Eid al-Fitr.
 When Shia Muslims in Gilgit City commenced their festivities for Eid, a group of local Sunni Muslims—who were still fasting for Ramadan as their religious leaders had not yet declared the sighting of the moon—attacked them, sparking a series of violent clashes between Gilgiti Sunnis and Shias.
 Following a period of calm for about four days, the Zia-ul-Haq military regime reportedly sent a contingent of militants from the North-West Frontier Province and Federally Administered Tribal Areas of Pakistan, accompanied by additional militants from neighbouring Afghanistan and local Sunni tribesmen from Chilas to "teach (the Shias) a lesson", which resulted in the deaths of hundreds of people.

-Shia Muslims in Gilgit District were attacked and killed by a thousands-strong force of Sunni jihadists, led by Osama bin Laden and backed by the Pakistani military.
-Shia women living in Gilgit District were also mass-raped by local Sunni tribesmen as well as the bin Laden-led militants.
+Shia Muslims in Gilgit District were attacked and killed by a hundreds-strong force of Sunni jihadists, led by Osama bin Laden and backed by the Pakistani military.
+Shia women living in Gilgit District were also mass-raped by local Sunni tribesmen also the Afghan jihadists.

 The Herald, the former monthly magazine publishing of the Dawn Media Group in Karachi, wrote in its April 1990 issue: In May 1988, low-intensity political rivalry and sectarian tension ignited into full-scale carnage as thousands of armed tribesmen from outside Gilgit district invaded Gilgit along the Karakoram Highway.
 Nobody stopped them.
 They destroyed crops and houses, lynched and burnt people to death in the villages around Gilgit town.
 The number of dead and injured was in the hundreds.
-But numbers alone tell nothing of the savagery of the invading hordes and the chilling impact it has left on these peaceful valleys.
+But numbers alone tell nothing of the savagery of the invading hordes and the chilling impact it has left on these peaceful valleys ...
+This led to violent clashes between the two sects.
+In 1988, after a brief calm of nearly four days, the military regime allegedly used certain militants along with local Sunnis to 'teach a lesson' to Shias, which led to hundreds of Shias and Sunnis being killed.
+Adrian Levy and Catherine Scott-Clark in their 2010 book Deception: Pakistan, the United States, and the Secret Trade in Nuclear Weapons detail the involvement of Pakistan Army generals Mirza Aslam Beg and Pervez Musharraf and the Sunni militant group Sipah-e-Sahaba Pakistan: